jayhf/OpenTkControl/README.md

 ## Feature

+0. Solved problem flickering in intel uhd gpu on low framerate when use offical [official library](https://github.com/opentk/GLWpfControl) (As offical library use d3dimage, It's very strange that intel uhd gpu will flicing on low framerate but my gtx970 will not.
+I'll discuss the phenomenon below.)

-1. OpenTK run in separate thread, no blocking in ui thread.
+1. Render procedure run in separate thread, no blocking in ui thread.

 2. Both d3dimage and writeablebitmap approaches, high flexiblity.

-3. Async GL.ReadPixel and double pixel buffer object.
+3. Async GL.ReadPixel and double pixel buffer object in writeablebitmap.

-4. Test passed on NVIDIA GTX970 and Intel UHD630 GPU.

-5. No flickering under any framerate.
+4. Can render user invisible frame.

+6. Can set framerate.

+7. Can manually call render.

+8. Provider a 2d coordinate chart example.

 ![Mdpng](mdpng.png)